nvmcr/DataScience_HandBook/Statistics/README.md

 x1 and x2 are the means of the two groups, s is the pooled standard deviation of the two groups, n1 and n2 are the sample sizes of the two groups.
 The degrees of freedom for the two-sample t-test are (n1 + n2 - 2).

 We then calculate p-value associated with t-value to get a conclusion on hypothesis.
+## ANOVA
+Suppose that, instead of an A/B test, we had a comparison of multiple groups, say A/B/C/D, each with numeric data.
+The statistical procedure that tests for a statistically significant difference among the **means of the groups** is called analysis of variance, or ANOVA.
+A one-way ANOVA uses one independent variable, while a two-way ANOVA uses two independent variables.
+### One-way ANOVA
+We use a one-way ANOVA when we have data about one categorical independent variable and one quantitative dependent variable.
+The independent variable should have at least three levels (i.e. at least three different groups or categories A,B,C).
+* Independent variable is social media use, and we assign groups to low, medium, and high levels of social media use to find out if there is a difference in hours of sleep per night (dependent quantitative).
+* Independent variable is brand of soda, and we collect data on Coke, Pepsi, Sprite, and Fanta to find out if there is a difference in the price per 100ml (dependent quantitative).
+* Independent variable is type of fertilizer, and you treat crop fields with mixtures 1, 2 and 3 to find out if there is a difference in crop yield (dependent quantitative).

+The null is there is no difference between group means.
+Alternative is at least one group differs significantly from the overall mean of the dependent variable.
+Since we have more than two groups, we use a test statistic called **F-statistic**.
+The F statistic is based on the ratio of the variance between the group means to the variance within the groups.
+The higher this ratio, the more statistically significant the result.
+### Two-way ANOVA
+It is used to estimate how the mean of a quantitative variable changes according to the levels of two categorical variables.
+* Effect of two different teaching methods (A and B) (independent variable 1) and two different class sizes (small and large) (independent variable 2) on students' test scores (dependent quantitative).
+* Effect of three fertilizer types and two levels of planting mentods on yeild per acre.

+For F-statistic, we now have another extra calculations of interactions like group 1 and group2 interaction variance (A*B).
+Thus we can even have alternative hypotheis of whether interactions of groups has an effect on the dependent variable.
+## Chi-Square Test

 # References